truenas/middleware/docs/userguide/freenas_storage.rst

 repeat the desired passphrase and a red warning reminds you to "Remember to add a new recovery key as this action invalidates the previous recovery key".
 Unlike a password, a passphrase can contain spaces and is typically a series of words.
 A good passphrase is easy to remember (like the line to a song or piece of literature) but hard to guess (people who know you should not be able to guess the passphrase).
-**Remember this passphrase as you can not re-import an encrypted volume without it.** In other words, if you forget the passphrase, the data on the volume can become inaccessible if you need to re-import the pool.
+**Remember this passphrase as you cannot re-import an encrypted volume without it.** In other words, if you forget the passphrase, the data on the volume can become inaccessible if you need to re-import the pool.
 Protect this passphrase as anyone who knows it could re-import your encrypted volume, thwarting the reason for encrypting the disks in the first place.